Differentially-Private Multi-Tier Federated Learning: Preliminaries and System Model

-where $\epsilon>0$ and $\delta\in(0,1)$. \end{definition} $\epsilon$ represents the privacy budget, quantifying the degree of uncertainty introduced in the privacy mechanism.
-Smaller $\epsilon$ implies a stronger privacy guarantee. $\delta$ bounds the probability of the privacy mechanism being unable to preserve the $\epsilon$-privacy guarantee.
+where $\epsilon>0$ and $\delta\in(0,1)$. \end{definition} $\epsilon$ represents the privacy budget, smaller $\epsilon$ implies a stronger privacy guarantee. $\delta$ bounds the probability of the privacy mechanism being unable to preserve the $\epsilon$-privacy guarantee, and adjacent dataset means they differ in at most one element.

-\textbf{Gaussian Mechanism:} The Gaussian mechanism is a commonly employed randomization mechanism compatible with $(\epsilon,\delta)$-DP.
-In the Gaussian mechanism, noise sampled from a Gaussian distribution is introduced to the output of the function being applied to the dataset.
-This function, in the case of our learning algorithm, is the computation of gradients.

-Formally, to maintain ($\epsilon$,$\delta$)-DP for any query function $f$ processed utilizing the Gaussian mechanism, the following inequality must be satisfied:
+\textbf{Gaussian Mechanism}: The Gaussian mechanism is a commonly employed randomization mechanism compatible with $(\epsilon,\delta)$-DP.
+With it, noise sampled from a Gaussian distribution is introduced to the output of the function being applied to the dataset.
+This function, in the case of {\tt M$^2$FDP}, is the computation of gradients.
+Formally, to maintain ($\epsilon$,$\delta$)-DP for any query function $f$ processed utilizing the Gaussian mechanism, the standard deviation $\sigma$ of the distribution must satisfy:

-where $\Delta f$ is the $L_2$-sensitivity of $f$, and $\epsilon$ and $\delta$ are the privacy parameters.
-This relationship dictates the standard deviation of the Gaussian noise introduced.